CxELabs/M365HOL/instructions.md

 !IMAGE[Discovery intro](\Media\dis-intro2.png "Discovery intro")

->:memo: In this lab, we will simulate the upload of network logs from a SQUID proxy to analyze the apps used withing your company.
->We will not test the Windows Defender ATP integration at it can take up to **2h** before the logs are parsed and the results are visible in the console.
+> [!NOTE] In this lab, we will simulate the upload of network logs from a SQUID proxy to analyze the apps used withing your company.
+We will not test the Windows Defender ATP integration at it can take up to **2h** before the logs are parsed and the results are visible in the console.

 ===